Eric-Chung-0511/Eric-Chung-0511/README.md

 🔹 While my primary focus is on becoming a Data Scientist, I am also open to exploring roles like Data Analyst or Data Engineer, where I can leverage my analytical skills and passion for data in a dynamic environment.
 This approach allows me to embrace challenges and contribute to innovative solutions.

 ## Invitation to Explore 📚
-Curious about the projects keep me up at night ?
-Dive into my [Learning Record](https://github.com/Eric-Chung-0511/Learning-Record)
+🤔Wondering what fuels my late-night learning sessions?
+Explore my  [Learning Record](https://github.com/Eric-Chung-0511/Learning-Record) to see the projects that spark my curiosity and drive my passion!

-It's where I stash all my data-driven adventures and machine learning escapades.
-It’s like my professional diary, but with less teenage angst and more algorithms. 😉
+Think of it as my professional diary minus the teenage angst, plus more algorithms. 😉